sourcecodebd/Friends-Club-React/README.md

 [Nafi Mahmud][author]

 [author]: https://sourcecodebd.github.io/nafi.com/
 This is a simple app made with React JS, Material UI, React Bootstrap, Bootstrap, Tailwind CSS all combined.
-I have given a short example for beginners.
+I have given a short example of React Routing, Searching feature for beginners.
 Check it out!